paulodowd/EMATM0054_22-23/Labsheets/Core/L0_TroubleShooting.md

 ## 1. No Serial Port / I can't upload my code to the 3Pi+.

 The 3Pi+ can sometimes lose its ability to connect to your computer.
+You can find <a href="https://www.pololu.com/docs/0J83/10.1">official documentation on how to fix this here</a>.
-Follow these steps to fix it.
+You can also follow these steps to fix it.
 On rare occasions, this problem can keep re-occuring, but this method can be repeated quickly and easily.

 ### Step1
 - Open the Arduino IDE